 Three words.
 Nearly one-fifth more appointments.

 In this guide, you'll learn the complete framework for A/B testing call scripts - from forming a hypothesis to calculating statistical significance.
-Whether you're using an AI receptionist or training human agents, you'll know exactly which greeting turns more callers into customers.
+Whether you're using an AI virtual receptionist or training human agents, you'll know exactly which greeting turns more callers into customers.

 But here's the challenge: how do you know which greeting actually works better?
 Let's start with why it matters so much.